 179 two topographic variables was most affected, we estimated the dieback areas for each class of each

-180 factor based on the health status maps for each year of the period 2017-2021.
-The new dieback
+180 factors based on the health status maps for each year of the period 2017-2021.
+The annual ? dieback

 181 rate is the dieback area of a class during one year divided by the total area of Norway spruce of